• Home

 • License revocation: In extreme cases, the driver’s license will be revoked.

-• Criminal charges: If the blood alcohol level is very high or an accident occurs, charges will be brought.
+• Criminal charges: If the blood alcohol level is very high, the driver is impaired, or an accident occurs, charges can be brought.

 • Imprisonment: In extreme cases, imprisonment.